home-assistant/home-assistant.io/source/_components/emulated_roku.markdown

 ## {% linkable_title Troubleshooting %}

 Known limitations:
-* Some Android remotes send keyup / keydown events instead of keypress.
+* Some Android remotes send key up/down events instead of key presses.
 * Functionality other than key presses and app launches are not implemented yet.
 * Harmony cannot launch apps as it uses IR instead of the WiFi API
 * App ids are limited between 1-10.
 (The Emulated API reports 10 dummy apps)